Best Cold Weather Running Gear of 2024

 Best Winter Traction Device for Road Running in Mixed Conditions: Kahtoola EXOspikes ($65)

-Best Cold Weather Running Gear - Kahtoola Exospike - product photoWith tungsten carbide tips atop five-millimeter lugs, the Kahtoola EXOspikes provide enough grip on soft or slippery surfaces while not being overkill.
+Best Cold Weather Running Gear - Kahtoola Exospike - product photoNot all winter runs are on constantly slippery conditions, and the tungsten carbide tips atop five-millimeter lugs of the Kahtoola EXOspikes provide enough grip on soft or slippery surfaces without being overkill.
 The EXOspikes have a low profile with tiny metal nubs and a rubber wrap that easily goes over the sole of any shoe.
 These are a great option if you’re running over slush, a bit of ice, or crusty forest roads.
+While they’re uncomfortable on dry pavement or other very hard surfaces, they’re easy to take on and off as conditions change.

-These traction devices are very light, despite their 12 spikes that are 10 millimeters long, and they afford stability on all kinds of road-running terrain.
-To learn more about these traction devices, check out iRunFar’s in-depth Kahtoola EXOspikes review and our Best Winter Running Traction Devices guide.
+These traction devices are very light despite their 12 spikes and afford stability on all kinds of road-running terrain.
+To learn more about these traction devices, check out iRunFar’s in-depth Kahtoola EXOspikes review and learn more about why these have made it into our Best Winter Running Traction Devices guide.

 Shop the Kahtoola EXOSpikes